 This post shares a roundup of awesome personalized Cricut projects for kids and babies!
 Cricut machines and materials are an amazing way to help you make custom gifts for all the little ones in your life.
 This post is sponsored by Cricut and originally appeared on bybrittanygoldwyn.com.
+These images are shared with the permission of their respective owners.
+Enjoy!

 25 Awesome Personalized Cricut Projects for Kids and Babies